CMSgov/qpp-conversion-tool/ERROR_MESSAGES.md

 * 42 : CT - This `(Numerator or Denominator)` Node Aggregate Value has an invalid value
 * 43 : CT - The IA Section must have at least one Improvement Activity
 * 44 : CT - The IA Section must have one Reporting Parameter Act.
 Please ensure the Reporting Parameters Act complies with the Implementation Guide (IG).
 Here is a link to the IG Reporting Parameter Act section: https://ecqi.healthit.gov/system/files/eCQM_QRDA_EC-508_0.pdf#page=80
-* 45 : CT - The IA Section must contain only Improvement Activity and a Reporting Parameter Act
+* 45 : CT - The IA Section must contain only Improvement Activities and a Reporting Parameter Act
 * 46 : CT - Clinical Document Node is required
 * 48 : CT - Missing strata `(Reporting Stratum UUID)` for `(Current subpopulation type)` measure `(Current subpopulation UUID)`
 * 49 : CT - Amount of stratifications `(Current number of Reporting Stratifiers)` does not meet expectations `(Number of stratifiers required)` for `(Current subpopulation type)` measure `(Current Subpopulation UUID)`.
 Expected strata: `(Expected strata uuid list)`